 2008 brought the real proof that Flying Lotus is the genius producer his hype hinted at; Los Angeles (2008 Warp Records) is a total breakthrough.
 Every element of his style simply locked in to form a flawless record.
 Focusing on texture and odd rhythm patterns, Los Angeles sounds like truly futurist hip-hop.
 Honing in on the sound of vinyl crackle that accompanies much early hip-hop sampling techniques, Flying Lotus magnified this sound, deftly weaving it through his compositions like a nostalgic patina.
 It not only creates a stoned ambient sonic bed (just like Brian Eno always talks about) on which Flying Lotus can construct his songs, but serves as a narrative link to connect the many, often very short tracks on the record.
 The tracks on Los Angeles often eschew the easy boom-bap head nod of much hip-hop.
 Not that Flying Lotus has gone straight for the exact and complex beat programming of Warp’s IDM past, but rather the opposite.
 The organic and loose style explored on earlier releases takes on a life of its own here, beats radically swinging to create a human mess that references the looseness of jazz.

 By mixing elements of psychedelic jazz, ambient electronica and classic hip-hop, Flying Lotus has created a genuine move forward with Los Angeles.
-Hitting such a high mark in his young career will hopefully cause him to continue to raise the creative bar higher and higher.
+He continued this with Cosmogramma (2010) and Until The Quiet Comes (2012).